-All students will receive seminars on ethics and neuroscience, essay writing, and information about their project rotations.
+All students will attend discussion groups on the content of the modules, receive seminars on essay writing, and information about their project rotations.
 Each seminar will provide written information and guidance for students.
 Students will also attend a journal club to critically appraise a research article on the topics covered this term.